PSN-01/NFL-Most-used-formations-and-looks/README.md

-Only input the year between 2016 and 2024
+Only input the year between 2016 and 2024 with blitz